hugorodrigues/smart-function/README.md

 - Automatically code documentation
 - Confidence about input filtering/validation
 - Security, you can do extensive unit test in your data types
-- Optional auto params normalization, validation and interpolation
+- Auto params normalization, validation and interpolation (Optional)
-- Unified errors codes
+- Unified error codes

 ## Features / Goals